 Clicking in the input box opens a dropdown menu enabling you to chose the file format you wish to export to:

-Hover over each row in "Save as type:" in the image to learn more.
+Hover over each row in "Save as type:" in the image to see the tooltip and click in that row to learn more.
 Skip the image

 - Export Formats supported by Audacity for more details on the various format types that Audacity supports for export

 - Exporting to an External Program for details of how to export audio for use in an external program

 - Custom FFmpeg Export Options for details on how you can export a specific codec in a specific format container